Kazakhstan: Deadly clashes in Almaty protests | DW | 06.01.2022

 "Peacekeeping forces of the Collective Security Treaty Organisation were sent to the Republic of Kazakhstan for a limited time to stabilize and normalize the situation," the CSTO secretariat said in a statement posted by Russian Foreign Ministry spokeswoman Maria Zakharova.

-The deployment included units of the armed forces of Russia, Belarus, Armenia, Tajikistan and Kyrgyzst, the statement added.
+The deployment included units of the armed forces of Russia, Belarus, Armenia, Tajikistan and Kyrgyzstan, the statement added.

 German airline Lufthansa on Thursday said it was no longer offering regular flights to Almaty after demonstrators took over the city's airport.